ShaunCurtis/Blazr.ExploringEditContext/README.md

 4. `OnValidationStateChanged`
 5. `Validate`

 Ignore the top two.
-They are extension methods used to add the Data Annotations Validation scheme to the `EditContext`.
+They're extension methods used to add the Data Annotations Validation code to the `EditContext`.

-Validators register handlers with:
+Validators register handlers with the following events:

 1. `OnValidationStateRequested` to run full validations on all properties.
 2. `OnFieldChanged` to run single property validations.

-They log validation error messages with a `ValidationMessageStore` associated with an `EditContext` instance.
+They log validation error messages to a `ValidationMessageStore` associated with an `EditContext` instance.

-If either causes a validation state change, the validator calls `NotifyValidationStateChanged` which invokes handlers registered on `OnValidationStateChanged`.
+If either handler causes a validation state change, the validator calls `NotifyValidationStateChanged`.
+This invokes handlers registered on the `OnValidationStateChanged` event.

  - `Validate` simply invokes handlers registered on `OnValidationStateChanged`.
  - `GetValidationMessages` returns all the messages in the message store, or messages for the provided field identifier or accessor.
  - `IsValid` returns the state for the provided field identifier or accessor.

 The `EditContext` doesn't actually do validation.
+No registered validator, no validation.
 It provides the routing, events and a common interface for validation to happen.
-Validators register for the necessary events on the `EditContext`, provide validation messages into the shared messagw store and notify the `EditContext` whwen it needs to invoke specific events.
+Validators register for the necessary events on the `EditContext`, provide validation messages into the message store, and notify the `EditContext` when it needs to invoke specific events.

 ### EditContextForm3